dmd-program/dmd-100/topics/organizing_story_development.md

 # Story development

 Story development is a generative process where ideas, themes, and unique characteristics tend to surface through iteration and reflection.
-It is also a technical process, where common elements are added subtracted, combined, and transformed to convey meaning, encourage insights, and intensify excitement.
+It is also a technical process, where common elements are added subtracted, combined, and transformed to convey meaning, encourage insights, and intensify excitement or tension.

 ### Show, don't tell.